spookylukey/django-views-the-right-way/source/delegation.rst

 higher level functionality in terms of **sets of views** rather than just individual views.

-I've had good experiences with both, and here are my ideas about why they have
+I’ve had good experiences with both, and here are my ideas about why they have
 succeeded:

 * They both provide a fairly narrow set of views.
 Both are essentially CRUD